structurizr/dsl/docs/language-reference.md

 ### include

+The `include` keyword can be used to include elements or relationships.

+#### Including elements

-To include elements on a view, use one or more ```include``` statements inside the block defining the view.
+To include elements in a view, use one or more ```include``` statements inside the block defining the view.

 ```
 include <*|identifier> [identifier...]
 ```

-Elements and relationships can either be specified using individual identifiers, or using the wildcard (```*```) identifier, which operates differently depending upon the type of diagram.
+Elements can either be specified using individual identifiers, or using the wildcard (```*```) identifier, which operates differently depending upon the type of diagram.

 - System Landscape view: Include all people and software systems.
 - System Context view: Include the software system in scope; plus all people and software systems that are directly connected to the software system in scope.